0x49b/diy-kangal/docs/index.md

 # Welcome to Kangal

-    Kangal is under active development.
+    Kangal is under active development to provide you with a complete documentation.

 ![Kangal by Baris Alp](https://raw.githubusercontent.com/lichtwellenreiter/diy-kangal/master/assets/kangal-front.jpg "Kangal by Baris Alp")